acozine/network-engine/docs/user_guide/text_parser.md

 ## Content

-The `content` parameter for `text_parser` should point to the ASCII text output of commands run on network devices.
+The `content` parameter for `text_parser` must point to the ASCII text output of commands run on network devices.
 The text output can be in a variable or in a file.

 ## File